History of the hamburger: Hamburg steak

 In the late 19th century, the Hamburg steak became popular on the menus of many restaurants in the port of New York.
 This might consist of a fried patty of chopped beef, eggs, onions, and seasoning, or it might be lightly salted and often smoked, and served raw in a dish along with onions and bread crumbs.
-The oldest document that refers to the Hamburg steak is a Delmonico's Restaurant menu from 1873 which offered customers an 11-cent plate of Hamburg steak that had been developed by American chef Charles Ranhofer (1836–1899).
+The oldest document that refers to the Hamburg steak is a Delmonico's Restaurant menu from 1873 which offered customers an 11-cent plate of Hamburg steak prepared according to a recipe developed by American chef Charles Ranhofer (1836–1899).
 This price was high for the time, twice the price of a simple fillet of beef steak.
-However, by the end of the century the Hamburg steak was gaining popularity because of its ease of preparation decreasing cost.
+However, by the end of the century the Hamburg steak was gaining popularity because of its ease of preparation, which in turn decreased its cost.
 This is evident from its detailed description in some of the most popular cookbooks of the day.
 Documents show that this preparation style was used by 1887 in some U.S. restaurants and was also used for feeding patients in hospitals; the Hamburg steak was served raw or lightly cooked and was accompanied by a raw egg.

-The menus of many American restaurants during the 19th century included a Hamburg beefsteak that was often sold for breakfast.
+The menus of many American restaurants during the 19th century included a Hamburg beefsteak that was often sold as a breakfast item.
 A variant of Hamburg steak is the Salisbury steak, which is usually served with a gravy similar in texture to brown sauce.
 Invented by Dr. James Salisbury (1823–1905), the term Salisbury steak has been used in the United States since 1897.
-Nowadays, in the city of Hamburg as well as in parts of northern Germany, this type dish is called Frikadelle, Frikandelle, or Bulette, which is similar to the meatball.
-The term hamburger steak was replaced by hamburger by 1930, which has in turn been somewhat displaced by the simpler term, burger.
+Nowadays, in the city of Hamburg as well as in other parts of northern Germany, this type of dish is called Frikadelle, Frikandelle, or Bulette, which is similar to the meatball.
+The term hamburger steak was replaced by hamburger by 1930, which has in turn been somewhat displaced by the simpler term burger.
 The latter term is now commonly used as a suffix to create new words for different variants of the hamburger, including cheeseburger, porkburger, baconburger and mooseburger.
 There are other foods with names derived from German cities that are shortened in different ways in American English.
 An example is the frankfurter, often abbreviated as frank.

 Invention

 Many recipes and dishes traveled along with transatlantic immigrants to their destinations in the New World.
 Some authors question whether the Hamburg America Line was part of this, arguing that the hamburger was created to meet needs that arose amongst immigrants already in the New World.
-Others, however, support the thesis that the Hamburg America Line brought the first Hamburger steaks from Europe to the Americas.
-The hamburger as it is known today has multiple invention claims ranging between 1885 and 1904, but it is well established by the early 20th century.
+Others, however, support the thesis that the Hamburg America Line brought the first hamburger steaks from Europe to the Americas.
+The hamburger as it is known today has multiple invention claims dating to between 1885 and 1904, but it is well established by the early 20th century.
 During the following 100 years, the hamburger spread throughout the world as a result of the emerging concept of fast food and a new business model: the franchise.